mcuntz/mcplot/README.rst

 ``mcplot`` provides a class that has methods for opening and closing different plotting backends, setting layout options, as well as having a command line interface.
-A most basic example is using the method `plot_test`, which just plots to sinusoidal curves.
+A most basic example is using the method `plot_test`, which just plots two sinusoidal curves.
 A file `mcplot_test.py` could be:

 .. code-block:: python